sroehling/MailShredder/MailCleaner/emailAcctDeletionSettingsICloud.md

 email folders and to move these messages to the "Deleted Messages" to be permanently deleted later.

-Email Purger Message Deletion Setting  | Recommended Value | Comments
+MailShredder Message Deletion Setting  | Recommended Value | Comments
 ------------- | ------------- | ----------
 Synchronized Folders    | INBOX, Archive, Sent Messages    | Other folders are for drafts and junk mail.
 Messages within these other folders typically wouldn't be reviewed for deletion.
 Trash Folder    | Deleted Messages    | Moving a message to this folder will cause it to be automatically erased (permanently deleted) after 30 days.
 The [web interface][iCloudWeb] also provides an "Empty Trash" capability to immediately erase messages in the trash folder.